 Standalone

-There are multiple options for running standalone:
+There are multiple options for running standalone.

 DUELink firmware includes an Internal Engine that has a Scripting language.
 It is easy to learn, making it a great choice for educators, yet it is flexible enough to run complete applications for Makers and Engineers.